aanunez/tortilla8/README.md

 ### Platter

 Text based GUI for Guacamole that requires curses and simpleaudio, see below for any issues with your OS.
-Display information, warnings, and fatal errors reported by Guacamole along with all registers, the stack, and recently executed instructions.
+Display information, warnings, and fatal errors reported by the emulator along with all registers, the stack, and recently executed instructions.
 Detects when the emulator enters a "spin" state and gives the option of reseting.
+Press the underlined (on GNU/Linux) or uppercase (Mac/Windows) to perform the menu actions (i.e. Stepping through the program, exiting) and use the arrow keys to control the rewind size (Left/Right) and emulation target frequency (Up/Down).

 ### Nachos